Simulating Diffusion Bridges with Score Matching: Implementation details

 \subsection{Interest rates model}

-We consider a special case of an interest rates model in \citet{ait1998nonparametric}, defined by \eqref{eqn:SDE} with drift function $f(t,x_t)=\theta/x_t-x_t$ and diffusion coefficient $\sigma(t,x_t)=1$.
-The transition density of this diffusion is known and given by
+We consider a special case of an interest rates model in \citet{ait1998nonparametric}, defined by \eqref{eqn:SDE} with drift function $f(t,x_t)=\theta/x_t-x_t$ with $\theta=4$ and diffusion coefficient $\sigma(t,x_t)=1$.
+This diffusion has a stable stationary point at $x^{\star}=\sqrt{\theta}$, and its transition density is known and given by

 for $0\leq s<t\leq T$, where $I_{\nu}$ denotes the modified Bessel function of order $\nu$.
 The logarithmic gradient term in the Doob's $h$-transform of \eqref{eqn:doob_SDE} is

 and the score of the transition density in \eqref{eqn:reversal_bridge} is